AnonymousForReview2024/SEGP/README.md

 # SEGP
 The official PyTorch implementation of the paper SEGP.

+# NOTE
+Since the paper has not yet been accepted, the training part of the code for 'train_maxNensemble.py' has not been fully uploaded, and thus it cannot be trained.
+However, the relevant model files and test codes can run properly.
+We will upload all the complete codes related to 'train_maxNensemble.py' after the article is officially accepted.

 # Overview
 This repo contains the PyTorch implementation of SEGP, described in the paper SEGP.